vision-zjweu/compv.github.io/docs/hw1.md

    {{ code }} -
    <span class="code">We have indicated questions where you have to do something in code in red</span>
-   {{ autograde }} -
-   <span class="autograde">We have indicated questions where we will definitely use an autograder in purple</span>

-   Please be especially careful on the autograded assignments to follow the instructions and not change function signatures.
    Clean up your submission to include only the necessary files.

    <div class="primer-spec-callout info" markdown="1">
 	 **Submission Tip:** Use the [Tasks Checklist](#tasks-checklist) and [Canvas Submission Checklist](#canvas-submission-checklist) at the end of this homework.
 We also provide a script that validates the submission format [here](https://raw.githubusercontent.com/eecs442/utils/master/check_submission.py){:target="_blank"}.